Why You Need to Reconsider OTP Authentication

 Let’s be clear — any MFA is better than relying on passwords alone for account security.
 However, the widespread and documented successful attacks on OTP authentication protocols make it an increasing security risk for businesses.

-Sometimes people refer to OTP verification methods as passwordless but they are not.
-While OTPs are dynamic and constantly changing, making them preferable to static credentials, they are still a password.
+Sometimes people refer to OTP verification methods as passwordless authentication but they are not While OTPs are dynamic and constantly changing, making them preferable to static credentials, they are still a password.

 HYPR turns any ordinary smartphone into a PKI-backed security key for frictionless, secure authentication for customers or your workforce.
 HYPR incorporates strong user-possession and user-inherent verification into a single action without creating credentials that can be phished or otherwise compromised.